lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 .. _dhcp-server:

 *DHCP server*
-    *Dynamic Host Configuration Protocol*, way how to set host's IP address to automatically assign an IP address to any host on the network upon the request (in order for two hosts communicate on the same network using TCP/IP model, both hosts need to have an unique IP address); GIS.lab has own DHCP server
+    *Dynamic Host Configuration Protocol* is way how to set host's IP address to automatically assign an IP address to any host on the network upon the request (in order for two hosts communicate on the same network using TCP/IP model, both hosts need to have an unique IP address); GIS.lab has own DHCP server